Brian Rapoza headshot (2).png

 Yellow-headed Caracara

-Haulover Park, Miami Beach, Miami-Dade County: Last reported March 19 (eBird) Photo Directions: From I-95, exit at FL 826 E (NW 163 Street, Exit 12).
-Drive east 5.8 miles to Collins Avenue (A1A).
-Turn right and drive south 1.3 miles to the park entrance (fee, open sunrise to sunset).
-The bird has most often been seen around the bait shop in the park’s marina area, usually around sunrise, and in the picnic area near the Haulover Inlet bridge.
-This bird has also been seen at Oleta River State Park and the adjacent Biscayne Bay campus of Florida International University.
+• Oleta River State Park, Miami-Dade County: Last reported May 20 (eBird) Photo Directions: From I-95, exit at FL 826 E (NW 163 Street, Exit 12).
+Drive east 4.7 miles to the park entrance (fee, open 8:00 AM to sunset).
+The bird has been seen in the beach picnic areas, including around dumpsters in the parking lot, most often around sunset.
+This bird has also been seen at the adjacent Biscayne Bay campus of Florida International University as well as at Haulover Park on Miami Beach.
 Map

 American Flamingo